|In-state Tuition (per semester hour, unless noted)||N/A|

 POINTS OF DISTINCTION

-- Extracurriculars include many student organizations and 12 NAIA Division I athletic teams for men and women.
-TC is in the Red River Athletic Conference and the Central States Football League.
+- Extracurriculars include more than 25 student organizations and 12 NAIA Division I athletic teams for men and women.
+Texas College is in the Red River Athletic Conference and Sooner Athletic Conference (football).

 - The Texas Education Agency recognized the Texas College division of education for its complete compliance in the Texas College Educator Preparation Program.